Home > Health Library > Smoking in Cancer Care (PDQ®): Supportive care - Health Professional Information [NCI]

 Individuals with no psychiatric diagnosis had abstinence rates of 44% at the end of the program and 45.1% at 6 months.
 Abstinence rates for clinical groups at 6 months varied, as follows:

-Regardless of the diagnosis, the best predictor of extended abstinence was the Fagerstrom Test for Nicotine Dependence (FTND) (overall average score, 4.9 [standard deviation, 2.2]; group range, 4.7 [no diagnosis] to 5.4 [major depression]).
-The overall conclusion is that in an intensive comprehensive program for cancer patients who are smokers, such as the program offered here, individuals with an anxiety disorder are likely to do as well as individuals without any diagnosis, but those with major depression or alcohol abuse may do more poorly, particularly if their FTND scores are higher.
+Regardless of the diagnosis, the best predictor of extended abstinence was the FTND (overall average score, 4.9 [standard deviation, 2.2]; group range, 4.7 [no diagnosis] to 5.4 [major depression]).
+The overall conclusion is that in an intensive comprehensive program for cancer patients who are smokers, such as the program offered at MD Anderson, individuals with an anxiety disorder are likely to do as well as individuals without any diagnosis, but those with major depression or alcohol abuse may do more poorly, particularly if their FTND scores are higher.

 Tailoring intervention for specific populations may also be important, although this has not been examined specifically in cancer patients.
-A study of the effects of self-help intervention materials designed for an African American population showed higher quit rates (25%) among those receiving the tailored materials than among those receiving the standard materials (15.4%) at 12 months postintervention.[Level of evidence: I]
+A study of the effects of self-help intervention materials designed for an African American population showed higher quit rates (25%) among those who received the tailored materials than among those who received the standard materials (15.4%) at 12 months postintervention.[Level of evidence: I]

 Ask, Advise, Assist, Arrange Key Elements